coderjun/randori-plugin-intellij-wiki/Lesson-11:-Fragments.md

     The screen display should be very similar, with a few positioning differences.
 However, Randori has now loaded the fragment from an external file.
 That fragment also contained behaviors.

 Those behaviors were instantiated and injected into the mediator as though they had always existed on the page.
 Everything, including the message substitution you created with Guice earlier, was still applied.

+In the next lesson, you will learn more about [getting data with services and parsers](https://github.com/RandoriAS/randori-plugin-intellij/wiki/Lesson-12:-Services-and-Parsers).